 While chasing the spectacle, don't forget about certain safety measures.
 It's highly recommended to use special goggles instead of such improvised inventions as several pairs of sunglasses, negatives of photos, medical x-ray films, or any other "eye-protectors" alike.
 Even partial solar eclipse may cause damage to your sight, so don't be too careless in this case.

 If you're determined to witness solar totality, you should follow the newest forecasts.
-In 2017 it's going to happen on August 21 along the narrow corridor of ten states.
+In 2024 it's going to happen on August 8 along the narrow corridor of ten states.
 These are Texas (including Dallas, Waco, Killeen, Arlington, Texarkana, Temple, and Tyler as well as parts of Austin, San Antonio, and Fort Worth), Oklahoma, Arkansas (including Jonesboro, Little Rock, and Hot Springs), Missouri, Illinois (Carbondale), Indiana (including Indianapolis, Bloomington, Evansville, Vincennes, Terre Haute, and Muncie), Ohio (including Cleveland, Akron, Toledo, Dayton, Lima, Austintown, Roundhead, Warren, and Newton Falls), New York (including Buffalo, Syracuse, Potsdam, Rochester, Plattsburgh, and the Adirondacks), Vermont (including Burlington) and Maine.
 Don't forget to check the weather.
 Pacific Northwest as well as Southeast are noted for clouds and unexpected storms, but with some good luck you can watch the most amazing experience of your lifetime.